walkerjeffd/ice-template/README.md

 ## Quick Start

 Complete the following steps to run the demo application in this repo, which includes two example datasets.
+See `data/scripts/README.md` for details about these datasets and how they were created.

 ### Project setup